dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 ---
 title: What's new in Windows Forms
 description: Learn about what is new in Windows Forms for .NET.
-Windows Forms for .NET has many different features and enhancements over .NET Framework. ms.date: 11/05/2020 ms.topic: conceptual
+Windows Forms for .NET provides new features and enhancements over .NET Framework. ms.date: 11/05/2020 ms.topic: conceptual
 ---